by Connie Oswald Stofko

 Tip #3: Try stinky sprays on your bulbs

-To keep squirrels from digging up your bulbs, you can also apply commercial sprays or homemade sprays that have been created to repel animals.
+To keep squirrels from digging up your bulbs, apply commercial sprays or homemade sprays that have been created to repel animals, said John Farfaglia, extension educator with Cornell Cooperative Extension in Niagara County.

 More tips on bulbs: